 Uffculme parish has an active community with many regular and special events throughout the year at its pubs, churches and attractions.
 Some of particular note include:

 - Uffculme Farmers’ Market is held on the fourth Saturday of every month, from 10am – 12noon in the village hall.
 A pop-up Artisans Growers and Makers Market takes place monthly at Bridwell Park until the end of October.

 - Heritage Open Day events at Coldharbour Mill and Spiceland Quaker House (which has links to the chocolatiers Cadbury family).

-- Regular events are hosted at Uffculme’s theatre The Venue including comedy, live theatre and shows.
-The local pubs The Ostler and The George Inn offer regular live music events and Gordon’s Jazz Club takes place at Magelake Pavilion every third Wednesday evening of the month.
+- The local pubs The Ostler and The George Inn offer regular live music events and Gordon’s Jazz Club takes place at Magelake Pavilion every third Wednesday evening of the month.